jayauriga/ITAP/README.md

 Main Menu Options

 	•	1 — Start a random quiz (10 questions)
 	•	2 — Study mode (view commands by topic)
 	•	3 — Exit the program

 How to Use

+	•	Type your answers for the quiz questions
+	•	Study mode displays commands and expected answers by topic
+	•	After finishing a quiz, your score and recommendations for revision are displayed

+How to Use